Part reality - part life-calling - and part rock & roll fantasy.

 Funk feel the soul

-and ROCK has the message
+and ROCK has the heart

 that makes us whole.